epwalsh/batched-fn/README.md

 }
 ```

-But by dropping the `batched_fn` macro into this function, you automatically get batched
+But by dropping the `batched_fn` macro into your code you automatically get batched
 inference behind the scenes without changing the one-to-one relationship between inputs and
 outputs: